Star fruit is a unique tropical fruit native to South and South-East Asia.

 Star fruit looks good, but what nutrients does it contain?

 Overall, the fruit has an interesting nutrition profile.
-Unlike other tropical fruits such as mango and pineapple, it is very low in calories, and it contains minimal levels of carbohydrate/sugar.
+Unlike other tropical fruits such as mango and durian fruit, it is very low in calories, and it contains minimal levels of carbohydrate/sugar.

 The tables below show the full nutritional values per medium star fruit, which weighs approximately 91 grams (3).